-FIL Life's business does not involve the acceptance of material insurance risk and therefore, underwriting performance information is not available.
+FIL Life's business does not involve the acceptance of material insurance risk and therefore, information relating to underwriting performance is not available.

 Investment performance has no material direct impact on the Company, except for a small amount of seed capital placed into funds.
 Investment risks on underlying holdings are borne by policyholders.
 Investment performance only impacts the Company indirectly through management charges on Assets under Administration (AUA).
 These charges due to FIL Life are based on a percentage of the AUA.